wp-plugins/sweet-alert-add-on-for-contact-form-7/readme.txt

 This plugin adds the [Sweet Alert script](http://tristanedwards.me/sweetalert) into [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) wordpress plugin submission process.

+> This plugin requires the Contact Form 7 plugin to work.

 Just activate it to replace CF7 default submission output by a Sweet Alert pop up.
 The add-on will display the Contact Form 7 messages in the pop up.

+You can see the demo [here](http://clublive.fr/demo/sweet-alert-add-on-for-cf7/)

 == How does it work? ==